The Totteridge

 Thank you so much to TTA for welcoming and embracing agroeoclogy, and to everyone involved in making this film.
 Director: @taradarby I Production Company: Laird and Good Company I Producer: Ellen Miller I Director of Photography, Edit, Grade: Adam Langdon

-Through our partnership with The Totteridge Academy, we want to show how schools and farms can work together to create resilient local food systems, enhance learning and well-being, and strengthen community.
+Through a close partnership with TTA, we are demonstrating how schools and farms can work together to create resilient local food systems that benefit both education and community well-being.

 THE TTA KITCHEN